yaakuta/numflow/docs/en/api/feature.md

 Shared pure business data storage across all steps.

-**v0.3.0 Change**: `req` and `res` removed from Context to keep it pure business data only.
+`req` and `res` removed from Context to keep it pure business data only.
 HTTP layer objects are passed as separate parameters to step functions.

 ```javascript
 const context = {